-One major issue pool owners have to deal with in the colder months is water temperature.
-Cold weather can bring down your pool water temperature and make it unbearable to swim in.
-Fortunately, technology is available that allows you to heat your pool water, thereby extending your swimming season.
+One major issue many pool owners in the US have to deal with in the colder months is water temperature.
+Cold weather can bring down your pool water temperature and make it unbearable to swim in, which will inevitably bring your pool season to an end.
+But fortunately, with the help of technology, you can now heat your pool water, so you can take things into your own hands instead of solely relying on the elements.

 In this article, I will go over some popular methods for heating up your pool and discuss the pros and cons of each one.
 I will also answer some frequently asked questions.